A Queen and Her Knight

 She wrapped her arms around his neck.
 “I’m not scared of you,” she announced grandly, as if perhaps she had been for a moment when she’d first seen him.

-“A queen should not fear her knight,” Rennet agreed, then twitched guiltily at the sound of the back door sliding open, and then the startled gasp from the little girl on top of him.
+“A queen should not fear her knight,” Rennet agreed, then twitched guiltily at the sound of the back door sliding open and the startled gasp from the little girl on top of him.
 He stood up, and she squealed and yanked at his hair again.

 “Daddy!” she called out, right in Rennet’s ear, and flung out her arms with complete confidence in Rennet’s ability to hold her up.
 “I found an imp!”